 The following Cash ledger shows its balance accumulates in the Debit column, even though there are both debit and credit entries posted to the account.
 The normal balance of the Cash account is a Debit.

-[Explain the above text with a diagram like the prior section]

 Fees Earned Account

 Alternatively, for the Fees Earned account, the first entry is in the first Credit column, the running balance begins accumulating in the second Credit column, and the account’s normal balance is a Credit.
 The Debit balance column remains blank for this account.